-- 33 - 34 Notably, PURA has provided clarity on the scope of its statutory authority regarding hydrogen.
-PURA - 35 noted that Title 16 does not directly address the production, sale, or distribution of hydrogen gas. - 36 However, the language in statutes related to gas companies and natural gas is fairly broad and could - 37 be interpreted as extending PURA's jurisdiction to include the distribution of hydrogen by local
+Notably, PURA has provided clarity on the scope of its statutory authority regarding hydrogen.
+PURA noted that Title 16 does not directly address the production, sale, or distribution of hydrogen gas.
+However, the language in statutes related to gas companies and natural gas is fairly broad and could be interpreted as extending PURA's jurisdiction to include the distribution of hydrogen by local distribution companies (LDCs) and by other entities.
+PURA further noted that relevant statutes may require revision to further clarify PURA's role in regulating hydrogen.

-52 California Energy Commission (2020), Hydrogen Fuel Cell Demonstrations in Rail and Marine Applications at Ports.

-53 California Legislature (2022), AB-1312: California Global Warming Solutions Act of 2006: aviation greenhouse gas emissions reduction plan.

-54 Washington State Department of Revenue, Tax Incentive Programs.

-55 United States Legislature (2022), H.R.5376 - Inflation Reduction Act of 2022.
+- 51 California Air Resources Board (2020), Funding Programs for Commercial Harbor Crafts. - 52 California Energy Commission (2020), Hydrogen Fuel Cell Demonstrations in Rail and Marine Applications at Ports. - 53 California Legislature (2022), AB-1312: California Global Warming Solutions Act of 2006: aviation greenhouse gas emissions reduction plan. - 54 Washington State Department of Revenue, Tax Incentive Programs. - 55 United States Legislature (2022), H.R.5376 Inflation Reduction Act of 2022. - 56 Connecticut Public Utilities Regulatory Authority (2022), Comments to the Hydrogen Task Force, p.2.

-- 1 distribution companies (LDCs) and by other entities.
-PURA further noted that relevant statutes may - 2 require revision to further clarify PURA's role in regulating hydrogen.56 - 3

-4 Multiple stakeholders, including the Environmental Advocates57 and the Connecticut Roundtable on 5 Climate and Jobs, expressed concerns regarding the emissions impacts that may result from 6 uncertainty around a definition of hydrogen and identified a policy framework as a potential tool to 7 address these concerns.58 However, discussion around a definition of clean hydrogen revealed a 8 range of opinions among stakeholders on how to align a state definition with existing regional and 9 federal approaches, which is further discussed in Section 4.2.1.
-Representatives from the Connecticut 10 DEEP expressed the need for further investigation into what definition would be most valuable for 11 Connecticut before recommending any specific definition and noted that such analysis will be 12 undertaken throughout DEEP's Comprehensive Energy Strategy (CES) process.59
+Multiple stakeholders, including the Environmental Advocates and the Connecticut Roundtable on Climate and Jobs, expressed concerns regarding the emissions impacts that may result from uncertainty around a definition of hydrogen and identified a policy framework as a potential tool to address these concerns.
+However, discussion around a definition of clean hydrogen revealed a range of opinions among stakeholders on how to align a state definition with existing regional and federal approaches, which is further discussed in Section 4.2.1.
+Representatives from the Connecticut DEEP expressed the need for further investigation into what definition would be most valuable for Connecticut before recommending any specific definition and noted that such analysis will be undertaken throughout DEEP's Comprehensive Energy Strategy (CES) process.

-The Environmental Advocates also noted there is considerable ambiguity as to which existing regulations are applicable to hydrogen on the state and federal level and specifically noted a lack of regulation for hydrogen end uses.60 Building on concerns about a lack of regulatory certainty, Eversource noted that a stable regulatory structure that enables the siting and development of clean hydrogen projects will be a key aspect in ensuring that projects can be developed within a reasonable

-19 timeline in response to the environmental, safety, and economic concerns voiced by disadvantaged
+The Environmental Advocates also noted there is considerable ambiguity as to which existing regulations are applicable to hydrogen on the state and federal level and specifically noted a lack of regulation for hydrogen end uses.
+Building on concerns about a lack of regulatory certainty, Eversource noted that a stable regulatory structure that enables the siting and development of clean hydrogen projects will be a key aspect in ensuring that projects can be developed within a reasonable timeline in response to the environmental, safety, and economic concerns voiced by disadvantaged communities.